chrodream/key_checker/README.md

 ## Overview

-・Know the lock status of each room by HTTP communication between the primary device(Raspberry Pi) and the secondary device(ESP32).
+​	・Know the lock status of each room by HTTP communication between the primary device(Raspberry Pi) and the secondary device(ESP32).
-・See in the log when the door was locked ro unlocked.
+​	・See in the log when the door was locked or unlocked.

 ## Environment

-・Raspberry Pi
+​	・Raspberry Pi
-・ESP32 DevkitC 32D/E
+​	・ESP32 Devkit-C 32D/E